 For our children, everything they will “know” is wrong – in the sense it won’t be the primary determinant of their success.
 Everything they can learn anew will matter – forever in their multiple and productive careers.

-Beginning with fundamental science (Physics, Chemistry, and Mathematics), this new generation will require a ‘lean’ way of learning.
-As a rookie parent to others, I believe this is where you can help them learn creativity, flexibility, and a lasting love of failure as a tool.
+Beginning with fundamental science (Physics, Chemistry, Mathematics, Computing), this new generation will require a ‘lean’ way of learning.
+As a rookie parent, I believe this is where schools can help them learn creativity, flexibility, and a lasting love of failure as a tool.